aras-p/ClangBuildAnalyzer/readme.md

 1. **Do your build**.
 Does not matter how; an IDE build, a makefile, a shell script, whatever.
 As long as it invokes Clang and passes `-ftime-trace` flag to the compiler (**Clang 9.0 or later is required** for this).
 1. **Stop the build capture**: `ClangBuildAnalyzer --stop <artifacts_folder> <capture_file>`<br/>
-   This will find all Clang time trace compatible `*.json` files under the given `artifacts_folder` that were modified after `--start` step was done (Clang `-ftime-trace` produces one JSON file next to each object file), and smashes them together into one big `capture_file`.
+   This will load all Clang time trace compatible `*.json` files under the given `artifacts_folder` that were modified after `--start` step was done (Clang `-ftime-trace` produces one JSON file next to each object file), process them and store data file into a binary `capture_file`.
 1. **Run the build analysis**: `ClangBuildAnalyzer --analyze <capture_file>`<br/>
    This will read the `capture_file` produced by `--stop` step, calculate the slowest things and print them.
 If a `ClangBuildAnalyzer.ini` file exists in the current folder, it will be read to control how many of various things to print.